-- C. to promote economic development and digital inclusion as it relates to broadband communication and technology, as well as to reduce the digital divide between classes of the public, and to stimulate job creation. - Comment [JLS4]; Tracks with language of grant. - to provide equipment, educational materials and low or no cost services for remediation of digital divide concerns if possible within the parameters set by the Board.; and - E. to improve broadband access by public safety agencies.
+- A. to relieve the burdens of government by building, supporting and maintaining infrastructure for the provision of high-speed internet services to certain areas located in the State of Illinois; - B. to provide high-speed internet services to certain governmental, educational and not-for-profit entities, including enhanced educational and training opportunities, and underprivileged members of the public; and - C. to promote economic development and digital inclusion as it relates to broadband communication and technology, as well as to reduce the digital divide between classes of the public. - D. to provide equipment, educational materials and low or no cost services for remediation of digital divide concerns if possible within the parameters set by the Board.